GWR 4900 Class 5972 Olton Hall: Harry Potter film series

 In 2015, the locomotive was put on static display at Warner Bros.
 Studio Tour London - The Making of Harry Potter, near Watford, and will be displayed there until Warner Bros' lease on the locomotive from West Coast Railways expires.

 Non-Hogwarts work

-No. 5972 is sometimes used for work other than its "Hogwarts" duties.
+No. 5972 has been used for work other than its "Hogwarts" duties.
 In May 2009, it was moved temporarily to the Gloucestershire Warwickshire Railway, and in July 2009, it was based at Tyseley Locomotive Works for use on some of the regular Shakespeare Express trains run by Vintage Trains during the summer.
 It returned to the Gloucestershire Warwickshire Railway during their annual Wizard's Weekend event in 2010.
 In late 2011 the locomotive was on static display in Hyde Park, London.
-Just before its boiler and mainline certificate's expired, on 7 June & 12 July 2014, it worked two final Wizards Express rail tours from Manchester to York with 5972 working the trains between Carnforth and York in both directions (as far as Hellifield on the return leg of June's trip).
+Just before its boiler and mainline certificates expired, on 7 June & 12 July 2014, it worked two final Wizards Express rail tours from Manchester to York with 5972 working the trains between Carnforth and York in both directions (as far as Hellifield on the return leg of June's trip).